Technigo/project-weather-app/README.md

 # Weather App

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Project weather-app using fetch(),an APIJSON,Date()

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+- Had some issues with displaying sunrise/sunset time in correct timezone.
+Used console.log() and stackoverflow to solve the issue.

+- We had problem with changing the colors for each weather condition so we added style in JS document.body.style.color.

+- If we had more time, we would have added more cities.

 ## View it live